xiangyuan/blog/content/blog/2012/2012-12-07_set-random-wallpaper-from-bash.rst

-public: yes
-tags: [bash, linux, dwm]
-language: en
-summary: How to set a random wallpaper from a directory on bash using feh.

 Set a Random Wallpaper from Bash
 ================================

+:tags: bash, linux, dwm
+:language: en
+:summary: How to set a random wallpaper from a directory on bash using feh.

 Each time I start my X session, the desktop wallpaper is set in the `.xinitrc` script.
 Until now, it was always a single file called `~/.xwallpaper-dwm.jpg`.